storybookjs/react-native/README.md

 # Storybook for React Native

+> [!IMPORTANT]
+> This readme is in the process of being updated for v8 which is not yet released to stable, for v7 docs see the [v7.6 docs](https://github.com/storybookjs/react-native/tree/v7.6.20-stable).

 With Storybook for React Native you can design and develop individual React Native components without running your app.

 This readme is for the 8.3.1 version, you can find the 7.6 docs [here](https://github.com/storybookjs/react-native/tree/v7.6.20-stable).